Bender: Yes! Take her first!

 - Max uses a variation on this line to save his little sister in Hocus Pocus.
 Big brother Max takes a life-draining potion that the evil witch Winifred was trying to force his younger sister to take, forcing her to drain him to survive coming morning.

 - Inverted in Penn & Teller Get Killed.
 When Penn & Teller and their female manager are abducted by thugs, Penn yells "Do what you want to the woman, but leave us alone!"

 - Gomez said this to God in Addams Family Values when he's horrified at the things his newborn son might become now that he's becoming normal.
-Also counts as a "Funny Aneurysm" Moment.

 - At the end of The Lost Boys, Lucy is willing to let Max bite her in order to spare Michael and Sam.
 Grandpa saves her from this fate at the last second by crashing his jeep into the house.

-- In The Hobbit, when the dwarves were captured by the goblins, they are ordered to kill the dwarves, starting with the youngest.
+- In The Hobbit: An Unexpected Journey, when the dwarves were captured by the goblins, they are ordered to kill the dwarves, starting with the youngest.
 Ori understandably looked terrified.
 Immediately, Thorin stepped forward and revealed his identity to the Goblin King.

 - Non-lethal example occurs in Red Sonja.
 The heroine gets fed up with Prince Tarn and decides to spank him, causing the prince's servant Falkon to plead with her not to, saying that if she must hit someone, to hit him.
 Sonja decides not to do either, instead scolding the young prince by telling him that Falkon knows more about loyalty than he ever will.
 Actually, Sonja is wrong.
 Tarn does learn from this, and is willing to make a Heroic Sacrifice at the end of the movie; fortunately, he survives.